An Extension of the Athena++ Code Framework for Radiation-Magnetohydrodynamics in General Relativity Using a Finite-Solid-Angle Discretization: Tests

 One of the primary motivations for the development of this method is the ability to capture radiation fields that are peaked in multiple directions simultaneously.
 Moment methods such as M1 fundamentally cannot do this, as is readily apparent in a colliding beam test.
 Two beams crossing in vacuum will merge into a single beam pointing in the average direction of the two when using M1.
 By discretizing in angle, our method trivially captures multimodal intensity distributions at each point.

-On a $64^2$ spatial grid covering $[0,\, 1]^2$, we place beam sources at $x = 1/8$ and $y = 1/2 \pm 3/8$, each with a radius of $1/16$.
-At each location in the source, radiation is emitted in a beam at a central angle $\mp \pi / 4$ with respect to the $+x$-axis, and the beams have a nonzero full spread of $\pi / 16$.
-Radiation is emitted into each appropriate angle at a rate of $\dd I / \dd t = 3 \Nang / 16$.
+On a $96 \times 60$ spatial grid covering $[0,\, 1.6] \times [0,\, 1]$, we place beam sources at $x = 2/15$ and $y = 1/2 \pm 11/30$, each with a radius of $1/10$.
+At each location in the source, radiation is emitted in a beam at a central angle $\mp \pi / 6$ with respect to the $+x$-axis, and the beams have a nonzero full spread of $\pi / 12$.
+Radiation is emitted into each appropriate angle at a rate of $\dd I / \dd t = 5$.
 The sources are optically thin:\ radiation emitted in one source cell is augmented rather than replaced by radiation in source cells through which it subsequently passes.

 Figure~\ref{fig:colliding_beams} illustrates the beam test with our code, using two different angular resolutions.
-The results are shown at $t = 2$, sufficient for the beams to leave the grid and for the problem to be in steady state.
+The results are shown at $t = 5/2$, sufficient for the beams to leave the grid and for the problem to be in steady state.
 These beams are able to cross without affecting one another.
+Ray effects are more prominent at the lower resolution, where the full width of the beam is only twice the $\psih$-width of our cells in angle.
+For comparison, the exact solution is shown in the third panel.
 While simple, we emphasize that this test is failed by M1 and commonly employed closure methods.